englands/Tableau/DataCamp/Tableau Fundamentals/README.md

 In this course, I learned how to navigate Tableau's interface, connect, and present data with easily understandable visualizations.
 I grasped fundamental concepts, and features, and created various visualizations.

 ### Analyzing Data in Tableau
+In this course, I learned about the principles of data visualization, and how to make dashboards interactive and appealing.
+I used Calculated Fields, created bins, customized filters and interactions, and applied quick table calculations and power user techniques.

 ### Creating Dashboards in Tableau - In Progress